mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 <!-- TODO: Add the result image -->

-## 🎁 Bonus: Dark mode
+## 🎁 Bonus: Setting up dark mode

 Joy provides an effortless way to toggle between modes by using the react hook `useColorScheme`.
-All you need to do is creating a component that use the hook and then renders it under the `CssVarsProvider`.
+All you need to do is create a component that uses the hook and then render it under the `CssVarsProvider` component.

 ```jsx
 import React from 'react';